dd9jn/rfc4880bis/rfc4880bis.md

 The size of the KDF parameters sequence, defined above, is either 54 for the NIST curve P-256, 51 for the curves P-384 and P-521, or 56 for Curve25519.

-The key wrapping method is described in [](#RFC3394).
+The key wrapping method is described in {{RFC3394}}.
-KDF produces a symmetric key that is used as a key-encryption key (KEK) as specified in [](#RFC3394).
+KDF produces a symmetric key that is used as a key-encryption key (KEK) as specified in {{RFC3394}}.
-Refer to [](#security-considerations) for the details regarding the choice of the KEK algorithm, which SHOULD be one of three AES algorithms.
+Refer to {{security-considerations}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of three AES algorithms.
-Key wrapping and unwrapping is performed with the default initial value of [](#RFC3394).
+Key wrapping and unwrapping is performed with the default initial value of {{RFC3394}}.

-The input to the key wrapping method is the value "m" derived from the session key, as described in [](#public-key-encrypted-session-key-packets-tag-1), "Public-Key Encrypted Session Key Packets (Tag 1)", except that the PKCS #1.5 padding step is omitted.
+The input to the key wrapping method is the value "m" derived from the session key, as described in {{public-key-encrypted-session-key-packets-tag-1}}, "Public-Key Encrypted Session Key Packets (Tag 1)", except that the PKCS #1.5 padding step is omitted.
-The result is padded using the method described in [](#PKCS5) to the 8-byte granularity.
+The result is padded using the method described in {{PKCS5}} to the 8-byte granularity.
 For example, the following AES-256 session key, in which 32 octets are denoted from k0 to k31, is composed to form the following 40 octet sequence:

     09 k0 k1 ... k31 c0 c1 05 05 05 05 05